adamsorbie/unix_course-2020-02-14/README.md

 15322 origin_of_species.txt
 ```

-This a very first shell script.
+This is your very first shell script.
 Now we can make it a little more
 flexible.
-Instead of hard coding (setting this variable within the script itself)
+Instead of hard coding (*setting this variable within the script itself*)
 the input file for `wc -l` we want to be able to give this as argument.
-To do this we change the shell script to:
+To do this we can change the shell script to:

 ```
 echo "Number of lines in the given file":